AlgoMaster Logo

 Understanding the Problem

-At first glance, this seems simple: just find the gaps between consecutive numbers in the array, relative to a given range.
-But there are a few subtleties that make it tricky.
-The range [lower, upper] extends beyond the array itself, so you need to account for gaps before the first element and after the last element.
+The task is to find the gaps between consecutive numbers in the array, with one added complication: the range [lower, upper] extends beyond the array itself.
+A correct solution has to account for gaps before the first element and after the last element, not only the gaps strictly between array elements.

 Key Constraints: